tianxing-li/rpki_evaluating/README.md

 Address is the ratio of the span of advertised addresses that an ROA covers to the total address span.

+### apnic rpki

 apnic rpki: measure invalid ROV throw-away situation, check if the network is ROV-aware

 apnicRpki.py: input a date and a country name, output the date last 1/10/30/60/90 day test results in number and percentage of routes\partial_validate_routes\validate_routes checked

+apnicRpkiAS.py: input a date and a AS number, output the AS filtering on that day, based on 7/14/28/112 days.

 ## Ripe ROA data